Wernfried/xml-twig/README.md

 ## When should I use this, motivation of this module
-When you need to read a XML file, then you have two pinciples:
+When you need to read a XML file, then you have two principles:

 * The **Document Object Model (DOM)** style.
 These parser read the entire XML document into memory.
 Usually they provide easy methods to navigate in the document tree or make modifications.